-Keeping eye contact is a great technique to use to keep your audience engaged.
-Sure, you will need to refer to your notes from time to time, but be sure to quickly lookup afterward, engaging with your audience at every opportunity.
+Keeping eye contact is a great technique to keep your audience engaged.
+It would be best to refer to your notes occasionally but quickly look up afterward, engaging with your audience at every opportunity.

 Speak With Confidence

-Another essential tip you need to consider is keeping your chest up and speaking confidently.
-Keeping your chest up will allow you to speak from your diaphragm, allowing your voice to travel better, and make your presentation clearer and easier to hear.
+Another essential tip is keeping your chest up and speaking confidently.
+Keeping your chest up will allow you to speak from your diaphragm, allowing your voice to travel better and make your presentation more transparent and easier to hear.

-By conveying confidence in your presentation, you will automatically seem more knowledgeable and impress your audience.
+You will automatically seem more knowledgeable and impress your audience by conveying confidence in your presentation.

 Before you undertake your presentation, it is vital to practice it fully, timing yourself along the way.

-This process will allow you to identify how long it takes to complete and whether that time is suitable for how long you have to present.
+This process will allow you to identify how long it takes to complete and whether that time suits how long you have to present.

 Leave Time For Questions

-Finally, make sure that you leave enough time at the end of your presentation for any questions.
-Some audience members will likely have a couple of questions they would like to ask, so it is essential to leave time to answer them in full at the end of the presentation.
+Finally, leave enough time for any questions at the end of your presentation.
+Some audience members will likely have questions they want to ask, so it is essential to leave time to answer them thoroughly at the end of the presentation.